 Pairings by Sommelier is a service that aims to allow DeFi and cryptocurrency beginners to use their funds to add liquidity on the Uniswap v3 Automated Market Maker in a fast, easy and fee-cost-effective way.
-By adding capital to Uniswap V3 liquidity pools, users can act as Liquidity Providers and generate fees and profit moving forward.

 As a first time Liquidity Providers, our main interest will be not to lose all our funds in this process.
 I’ll begin using this service with 0.3 ETH (1,240 USD at the moment of this writing) to make this experiment so we can learn how to use it without losing more than what we must.

 To start using Pairings you’ll need two things: an Ethereum wallet and funds to begin using the platform.
 For this step-by-step tutorial, we’ll be using the Metamask wallet and we’ll be managing funds in ether (ETH) and USD Coin (USDC) to start diving into the Uniswap protocol.